Txus5012/WFRP4e-Endeavours/README.md

 - Version 1.7.0 adds the optional endeavours from **Deft Steps Light Fingers**.

+- Version 1.8.0 adds the optional endeavours from **Lords of Stone and Steel**.

+- Version 1.9.0 adds the optional "Between Adventures" endeavours from **High Elf Player's Guide** and **Sea Wardens of Cothique**.

 Subdivided in Criminal Endeavours (adds "Between adventures" endeavours), Organized Crime Endeavours (adds "Between adventures" endeavours), Gaol Endeavours (replaces "Between adventures" endeavours) and Wilderness Travel Endeavours (replaces "Travel" endeavours).

 ## Contributions
-Only the endeavours from the Core Rulebook, Up in arms, Winds of Magic, Sea of Claws and Altdorf: Crown of the Empire modules have journal links included.
-If you want to contribute and have Enemy in Shadows, Lustria and/or Old World Bundle I Foundry modules, you can help me with the rest of the journal links.
+Only the endeavours from the Core Rulebook, Up in arms, Winds of Magic, Sea of Claws and Altdorf: Crown of the Empire, Enemy in Shadows and Old World Bundle I modules have journal links included.
+If you want to contribute and have Lustria and/or Deft Steps Light Fingers Foundry modules, you can help me with the rest of the journal links.

 Thanks to [pierfreeman](https://github.com/pierfreeman) for Altdorf: Crown of the Empire links.